kodecocodes/i9t/testing/testing.markdown

 Swift provides three different levels of access:

-1. **Public access** enables access for entities in any source file from your own module as well as any source file any other module that `@imports` your module.
+1. **Public access** enables access to entities in any source file from your own module as well as any source file any other module that `@imports` your module.
 1. **Internal access** enables access for entities in any source file from your own module.
 Outside module never get access, even if they `@import` your module.
-1. **Private access** restricts access to entities in your the defining source file.
+1. **Private access** restricts access to entities in the defining source file.
 This is the most restrictive of all access controls levels.

 > **Note**: This was a broad overview of Swift's access control model.
 If you're interested in learning more, you can read Apple's documentation on the subject: https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/AccessControl.html